 Xanthomonas axonopodis pv. citri

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Unfortunately, there is no effective control on citrus canker once it has been detected.
-Preventive measures such as the clearing and destruction of fallen tree material are essential to minimize the effect of the disease on the grove.
+Preventive measures such as the clearing and destruction of fallen tree material are essential to minimize the effect of the disease.
 The control of citrus psyllids can also be a way to limit the damage.
 Copper-based fungicides or bactericides can provide a barrier against infection, but they will not treat an existing infection.